haha8888haha8888/Zero-Ology/README_0KO3MAIB.txt

 - `VoidMathOS_lesson.py` — Void-Math teacher python script for formating lessons
 - `rainbowquest1000.py` — Beta - rainbow quest and rainbow quest blackjack card game to test AI vs Zero-Ology-AI
 - `GroupChatForge.py` — Beta - Example of how to add more users to a ai prompt engine
+-   `dispatchai_forge.py` — Beta - add more ai systems to groupchatforge like chatgpt or gemini

 ## 💥 AI Integration
 AI systems can read these files, interpret symbolic logic, and teach Zero-ology principles.